SSWConsulting/SSW.Rules.Content/rules/chatgpt-plugins/rule.md

 ---
 type: rule
-title: Do you know the best ChatGPT Plugins to use?
+title: Do you know the best ChatGPT plugins to use?
 uri: chatgpt-plugins
 authors:
   - title: Ulysses Maclaren